DearRude/osm-detective/README.md

 ## Installation
-1. You can run rom srouce using `poetry`. ([read wiki](https://gitlab.com/OSMIran/osm-detective/-/wikis/Run-from-source))
+1. You can run from source using `poetry`. ([read wiki](https://gitlab.com/OSMIran/osm-detective/-/wikis/Run-from-source))
-2. Also, thanks to Gitlab CI use docker images. ([read wiki](https://gitlab.com/OSMIran/osm-detective/-/wikis/Run-using-docker))
+2. Also, thanks to Gitlab CI you can use docker images. ([read wiki](https://gitlab.com/OSMIran/osm-detective/-/wikis/Run-using-docker))

 ## Contribute
 In order to to contribute in this project:

-- You can either make an issue and explain how this project can be improved.
+- You can either create an issue and explain how this project can be improved.
 - Edit the code directly and pull request.